-A large portion of my work today concentrates on readying companies, organizations, colleges and universities for digital transformation brought about by strategic reinvestment or disruption.
+A large portion of this work, starting with my strategy and transformation leadership roles at Collaborative Solutions and now CrossVue, centers on readying companies, organizations, non-profits, education institutions, and government agencies for digital transformation brought about by strategic reinvestment, organizational disruption (i.e. COVID), or both.
 Largely driven by the transition to Workday, a SaaS-based ERP platform, I advise customers on ways to achieve greater return as well as value on investment (ROI and VOI) through technology and the transformational impact on culture, process, governance and investment.
 My thinking always begins with “people first” followed by seeking ways to exploit technology to exceed user, consumer and service provider expectations in an attainable and sustainable manner in support of strategic goals and long-term vision.

 Digital Learning & User Experience Period (2010 – 2018)